William Tang

 • Sport: Badminton

 Growing up, I was always curious about science and healthcare.
-I went to high school in Ontario, where one of the graduation requirements was to complete 40 hours of volunteer work in my local community.
-I decided to do my hours at a hospital because it was near my house.
-Initially, my goal was just to get the hours done, but for some reason, I ended up volunteering hundreds of hours there.
-Looking back, I think I was inspired by the way doctors, nurses, and staff worked tirelessly to make a difference in people’s lives.
-Maybe that was the moment my interest in public health really began.
+I attended high school in Ontario, and one of the graduation requirements was to complete 40 hours of community service.
+I decided to volunteer at a hospital because it was near my house.
+Initially, I just wanted to get the hours done, but as I spent more time there, I began to see the profound impact healthcare professionals had on their patients' lives.
+By the time I reached Grade 12, I had volunteered hundreds of hours.
+Looking back now, I think that is where my public health journey began.

-By grade 12, I still had no idea what I wanted to do.
-So, I chose the five-year Health Science program at the University of Waterloo, which included five four-month paid co-op placements.
-It was the perfect fit because I had always been interested in science and healthcare, and I believed that gaining real-world experience would help me figure out my career path.
+When I reached Grade 12, I did not know what I wanted to do after graduation.
+I decided to enrol in the five-year Health Science program at the University of Waterloo because it offered students five four-month co-op placements.
+At the time, it was the best option because I had always been interested in science and healthcare, and gaining real-world experience would help me gain clarity of my career path.

 I started to gain clarity into my career in the third year of my undergraduate degree when I took an introductory epidemiology course.
-I was really fascinated by how diseases spread and how they can be prevented at a population level.
-The defining moment was the COVID-19 pandemic.
-During the pandemic, I conducted research under the supervision of an epidemiologist, applying epidemiological principles to real-world scenarios.
+This course taught me how diseases spread and how they can be prevented.
+Shortly after I took this course, the COVID-19 pandemic hit.
+During the pandemic, I conducted research for an epidemiologist, applying epidemiological principles to real-world scenarios.
 This experience not only deepened my understanding of public health but also solidified my commitment to pursuing a career in this field.

-Building on these experiences, I decided to pursue a master’s in Epidemiology at McGill University.
-The program offered rigorous training in quantitative methods, research design, and data analysis.
-I applied these skills in my thesis, where I evaluated the impact of a type 2 diabetes medication on cardiovascular health using an administrative dataset.
+Inspired by these experiences, I decided to continue learning more about epidemiology by pursuing a thesis-based masters at McGill University.
+The coursework offered rigorous training in quantitative methods, research design, and data analysis.
+I applied these skills in my thesis, where I synthesized existing evidence and evaluated the impact of a type 2 diabetes medication on cardiovascular health using an administrative dataset.
 Throughout the program, I not only developed technical expertise but also honed my ability to manage multiple research projects, collaborate with multidisciplinary teams, and communicate scientific findings to diverse audiences.

 As a fresh graduate, I am eager to apply my education and experiences to make an impact in public health.
-I am open to opportunities across different sectors, including government, industry, or research, and I’m flexible about location, as long as the work is meaningful and drives positive change!
+I am open to opportunities across various sectors, including government, industry, and research, and I am flexible on location, as long as the work is meaningful and contributes to positive change.

 Expertise